Publications

 Journal of Applied Physics

-Kolasinski, Robert K.; Wong, Chun-Shang W.; Engel, Aaron E.; Whaley, Josh A.; Allen, Frances A.; Buchenauer, Dean B.
+Kolasinski, Robert; Wong, Chun-Shang; Engel, Aaron; Whaley, Josh A.; Allen, Frances I.; Buchenauer, Dean A.

-In situ analysis of surfaces during high-flux plasma exposure represents a long-standing challenge in the study of plasma–material interactions.
+In situ analysis of surfaces during high-flux plasma exposure represents a long-standing challenge in the study of plasma-material interactions.
 While post-mortem microscopy can provide a detailed picture of structural and compositional changes, in situ techniques can capture the dynamic evolution of the surface.
-In this study, we demonstrate how spectroscopic ellipsometry can be applied to the real-time characterization of W nanostructure (also known as “fuzz”) growth during exposure to low temperature, high-flux He plasmas.
-Strikingly, over a wide range of sample temperatures and helium fluences, the measured ellipsometric parameters (Ψ,Δ) collapse onto a single curve that can be directly correlated with surface morphologies characterized by ex situ helium ion microscopy.
-The initial variation in the (Ψ,Δ) parameters appears to be governed by small changes in surface roughness (<50 nm) produced by helium bubble nucleation and growth, followed by the emergence of 50 nm diameter W tendrils.
+In this study, we demonstrate how spectroscopic ellipsometry can be applied to the real-time characterization of W nanostructure (also known as "fuzz") growth during exposure to low temperature, high-flux He plasmas.
+Strikingly, over a wide range of sample temperatures and helium fluences, the measured ellipsometric parameters (ψ, Δ) collapse onto a single curve that can be directly correlated with surface morphologies characterized by ex situ helium ion microscopy.
+The initial variation in the (ψ, Δ) parameters appears to be governed by small changes in surface roughness (<50 nm) produced by helium bubble nucleation and growth, followed by the emergence of 50 nm diameter W tendrils.
 This basic behavior appears to be reproducible over a wide parameter space, indicating that the spectroscopic ellipsometry may be of general practical use as a diagnostic to study surface morphologies produced by high-flux He implantation in refractory metals.
 An advantage of the methods outlined here is that they are applicable at low incident ion energies, even below the sputtering threshold.
 As an example of this application, we apply in situ ellipsometry to examine how W fuzz growth is affected both by varying ion energy and the temperature of the surface.

 More Details